titsch-guilherme/react-pdf-converter/docs/stories/README.md

 ## Getting Started (Updated)

-1. **Start with Foundation**: Complete Stories 01 and 01.1 for immediate working application
+1. **Start with Foundation**: Complete Stories 01 (updated) and 01.1 for immediate working application
 2. **Add Authentication**: Stories 03 and 04 for user management
 3. **Build Core Features**: Stories 05-09 for main PDF conversion functionality
 4. **Add Integrations**: Stories 10-11 for cloud integration and polish